lonely7345/Explorer/doc/src/site/sphinx/00_introduction.rst

-With Stratio Notebook you can make paragraphs that connect with diferents platforms , write insructions to the platform and visualize results in your web browser with formats (text and diferents type graphs)
+With Stratio Notebook you can make paragraphs that connect with diferents platforms , write insructions to the platform and visualize results in your web browser with formats (text and diferents type graphics)